nameslessjin/Roller-Coaster-Simulator/README.md

 3. Rendered the camera at a reasonable speed in a continuous path/orientation - Y
 4. Run at interative frame rate (>15fps at 1280 x 720) - Y
 5. Understandably written, well commented code - Y
-6. Attached an Animation folder containing not more than 1000 screenshots -
+6. Attached an Animation folder containing not more than 1000 screenshots - Y
 7. Attached this ReadMe file - Y

 ### Splines Creation - level 1